 The NP State Award for Excellence is given annually to an individual NP in each state who has demonstrated excellence in NP clinical practice.

 The Advocate State Award for Excellence is given annually to an individual in each state who has made a significant contribution toward increasing awareness and recognition of NPs.
 Examples of past recipients have been physicians, legislators, educators, etc. NPs are also eligible for the advocate award for non-clinical practice initiatives related to leadership, precepting, policy, politics, research, education or community affairs.

 Learn more about the AANP State Award for Excellence and how you can nominate a worthy NP or NP advocate.

-AANP’s mission: To empower all nurse practitioners to advance quality health care through practice, education, advocacy, research and leadership.
+AANP’s mission: To empower all nurse practitioners to advance accessible, person-centered, equitable, high-quality health care for diverse communities through practice, education, advocacy, research and leadership.

 Any organization of five or more NPs that supports this mission can become an organizational member of AANP.
 This includes state and local NP associations, specialty groups, NP educational programs at colleges and universities, etc.